We Don’t Carry #LivesNotKnives

 Hear from Leicester artists Jake and MC Kamakaze as they share their stories about goals and focussing on something you love to avoid being led into knife crime.

-Joint enterprise is a section of the law which allows two or more people to be convicted of the same crime, potentially receiving the same sentence, even if they had differing levels of involvement.
+Joint enterprise is a legal rule which allows two or more people to be convicted of the same crime, potentially receiving the same sentence, even if they had differing levels of involvement.

 The joint enterprise law is for circumstances where there is evidence to prove a group of people were involved in a crime, but where it is difficult to determine who is the main perpetrator.